 What causes vaginal dryness?

+Vaginal dryness can be caused by many things including certain medications, breastfeeding, or cancer treatments.
+Vaginal dryness is also more common during the menopause.
 As you reach the menopause, your ovaries gradually stop making the hormone oestrogen.
-Oestrogen does many things, including helping to keep your muscles and ligaments strong.
-It also boosts the collagen in your skin, which helps to keep it hydrated and supple.
+Oestrogen does many things, including helping to keep your skin hydrated and supple.

-When your oestrogen levels drop, the walls of your vagina become thinner, drier and less flexible.
+When your oestrogen levels drop, the walls of your vagina become thinner, drier, and less flexible.
 They’re also more easily irritated.
 As part of this process your body also produces fewer vaginal secretions, so your vagina is less well lubricated.
-A lack of oestrogen can affect other areas such as your labia, clitoris, and bladder.
+A lack of oestrogen can affect other areas such as your labia, clitoris, and bladder too.

 All of this can impact your physical health and your enjoyment of sex.
 If vaginal dryness gets in the way of normal life, it can also affect your mental health, too.
 So, it’s important to know that there are treatments available, and things you can do to help.